 (d) The Account Holder’s Administrator and instructor-type Users must successful complete certified training before being provided access to Unity and re-certify annually to be permitted to retain such access.

-(e) DP customer support will only provide technical support to instructor-type Users.
+(e) Dye & Durham customer support will only provide technical support to instructor-type Users.
 We will not provide technical support to students-type Users.
 Instructor-type Users are responsible for providing all required support to student-type Users.

 (f) The Account Holder, the Administrator and the Users acknowledge and agree that “internal use purposes” as

 (g) referenced in Section 7.1 shall consist of internal educational purposes only.
 No monetary, commercial or other use of Unity or its Materials is permitted.
 The Account Holder is responsible for advising and binding in writing its Administrator and Users of the use rights and restrictions applicable to Unity and taking reasonable measures to ensure their compliance with such rights and restrictions.

 8.1.
 You are responsible for the verification of the contents, accuracy and quality of any Content uploaded to Unity and its fitness for its intended purpose.
 You acknowledge that we shall have no liability to the Account Holder, an Administrator, a User, a client or any third party with respect to any damages resulting from inaccurate Materials or Content.
 Although we try to ensure that Unity, the Materials and Professionals Database are accurate, you agree that we have no liability for the accuracy, completeness, quality or correctness of Unity, the Materials or the Professionals Database.